 Some of the most problematic indoor air pollutants are microorganisms like mildew, mold, and bacteria and viruses, which often take up residence inside of a home’s HVAC ducts.
 Ultraviolet air purifiers specialize at neutralizing any unwanted pests present in your air system.
 Specifically, ultraviolet light passes through the cell walls of microorganisms and disrupts their DNA.

-In other words, simply by shining on a microscopic germ, UV light can kill it completely.
+In other words, simply by shining on a microscopic germ, UV light air purification can kill it completely.
 This prevents those germs from leading to infections, allergies, and other illnesses.
-The exact same principle used in today's UV air purifiers has been safely used since the mid-20th century for the purposes of medical sanitation and drinking water sterilization.
+The exact same principle used in today’s UV air purifiers has been safely used since the mid-20th century for the purposes of medical sanitation and drinking water sterilization.

-Three Types of UV Light
+Three Types of Ultraviolet Light

 Not all ultraviolet light is capable of acting as a germicidal agent.
 Ultraviolet light comes in three distinct varieties, depending on its wavelength: UV-A, UV-B, and UV-C. Confusion about these three different types lies at the heart of much of the misinformation surrounding UV air purifiers.